gbroch/azureFunctions/README.md

 ## Overview

-This project includes three Azure Functions:
+This project includes four Azure Functions:

 1. **CostManager** - Identifies high-cost Azure resources and can shut them down to reduce expenses
 2. **CreateBudgetPolicy** - Creates an Azure Policy to deny new resource creation when budget limits are reached
+3. **AssignBudgetPolicy** - Assigns the budget policy to a subscription or resource group to enforce it
-3. **RemoveGlobalAdmins** - Removes all users from the Global Administrator role in Azure AD
+4. **RemoveGlobalAdmins** - Removes all users from the Global Administrator role in Azure AD

 ## Prerequisites